pascalsiemsen/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD student at the Ruhr-University Bochum.
 My research interests lie in the fields of social policy, labour markets and voting behaviour.
-The working title of my dissertation is “Socio-economic Status and Populist Attitudes the Role of the (Welfare) State".
+The working title of my dissertation is “The Causal Influence of Social Policy on Democratic Values and Voting Abstention".